jools-r/jcr_writenav_buttons/README.md

 ### Credits

-Oleg's suggestion in this [forum post](https://forum.textpattern.com/viewtopic.php?pid=336446#p336446) and the existing Textpattern core.
+Oleg's and Stef's advice in this [forum thread](https://forum.textpattern.com/viewtopic.php?id=52256) and the existing Textpattern core.